uu-his/Methods/README.md

 * Recommended: Pearl, Judea, and Dana Mackenzie.
 2019. _The Book of Why: The New Science of Cause and Effect._ [London], UK: Penguin Books.
 * Recommended: The rest of the Spiegelhalter book.

-### Lab session: working with data
-* Further data management and visualisations

 ### Assignment
 * Writing R-scripts.
-A small assignment based on the work of the two lab sessions will have to be handed in via email on Friday, Dec 2nd.
+A small assignment based on the work of the two lab sessions will have to be handed in via email on Friday, Dec 1st.
 The main point of this exercise is to provide detailed feedback on a simple script and catch any mistakes that could be hard to see during the lab sessions.

 ## Week 4

+### Lab session (Tue): working with data
+* Further data management and visualisations

-### Tutorial: individual feedback session
+### Tutorial (Thu): individual feedback session
 The tutorial slot will be used to provide feedback on the progress of the research.
-Send a progress report and questions by Monday 12.00 to make the most of the time.
+Send a progress report and questions by Wednesday 12.00 to make the most of the time.

 ### Lab: advanced material
 ### Assignment
 * So far there has been ample attention for working in a reproducible way.
 For this assignment you will have to hand in all the files necessary to reproduce one of the visualisations of the lab session of week 3.
 Instructions will be provided in that week.
 * Due: Fri.
-Dec 9th, 17.00.
+Dec 8th, 17.00.

 ## Week 5
+### Lab session
+Walk-in hours for dealing with data or R issues.

 ### Tutorial
 * During the tutorial of week 5, each group will present their work in progress.
 Each group has 20 minutes in total, for both the presentation and the discussion.
 The presentation should therefore be no longer than 10 minutes.

-### Lab session
-Walk-in hours for dealing with data or R issues.

-### Paper
+## Paper
-The paper is a short paper (ca. 3000 words), preferably based on the opgaafrollen dataset we will use during the lab sessions.
+The paper is a short paper (ca. 3000 words), preferably based on the class dataset we will use during the lab sessions.
 You will write the paper in groups of two.
 The paper should contain an introduction to the historical issue, an introduction of the data, at least three figures or tables, a methodological reflection, and (separately) all the files and scripts you used to obtain your results.

 The paper will be graded on the following (roughly in descending order of importance):